Security Deposit Return Letter Template, Free Download 2026

 A tenant has moved out and the landlord must return the security deposit (or an itemized statement of deductions) within the state-mandated deadline, which ranges from 14 to 60 days depending on the jurisdiction.

-The landlord is making deductions for damages beyond normal wear and tear and must provide an itemized list with receipts or estimates for each deduction as required by state law.
+The landlord is making security deposit deductions for damages beyond normal wear and tear and must provide a security deposit itemization with receipts or estimates for each deduction as required by state law.

-A tenant is disputing deductions and the landlord needs a properly documented security deposit accounting to defend against claims in small claims court.
+A tenant is disputing deductions and the landlord needs a properly documented security deposit deduction letter to defend against claims in small claims court.

 A property manager needs a standardized template to process security deposit returns efficiently across multiple units while ensuring compliance with state-specific requirements.
 Legal Tank provides compliant templates for all 50 states.